 The Handbook provides a supporting guide to key aspects and applications of landscape ecology to underpin its research and teaching.
-A wide range of contributions written by expert researchers in the field summarise the latest knowledge on landscape ecology theory and concepts, landscape processes, methods and tools, and emerging frontiers.
+A wide range of contributions written by expert researchers in the field summarize the latest knowledge on landscape ecology theory and concepts, landscape processes, methods and tools, and emerging frontiers.

 Landscape ecology is an interdisciplinary and holistic discipline, and this is reflected in the chapters contained in this Handbook.
-Authors from varying disciplinary backgrounds tackle key concepts such as landscape structure and function, scale and connectivity; landscape processes such as disturbance, flows and fragmentation; methods such as remote sensing and mapping, fieldwork, pattern analysis, modelling and participation and engagement in landscape planning; and emerging frontiers such as ecosystem services, landscape approaches to biodiversity conservation, and climate change.
-Each chapter provides a blend of the latest scientific understanding of their focal topics along with considerations and examples of their application from around the world.
+Authors from varying disciplinary backgrounds tackle key concepts such as landscape structure and function, scale and connectivity; landscape processes such as disturbance, flows, and fragmentation; methods such as remote sensing and mapping, fieldwork, pattern analysis, modelling, and participation and engagement in landscape planning; and emerging frontiers such as ecosystem services, landscape approaches to biodiversity conservation, and climate change.
+Each chapter provides a blend of the latest scientific understanding of its focal topics along with considerations and examples of their application from around the world.

-An invaluable guide to the concepts, methods and applications of landscape ecology, this book will be an important reference text for a wide range of students and academics in ecology, geography, biology, and interdisciplinary environmental studies.
+An invaluable guide to the concepts, methods, and applications of landscape ecology, this book will be an important reference text for a wide range of students and academics in ecology, geography, biology, and interdisciplinary environmental studies.

 Table of Contents